TimCares/MasterThesis/docs/thesis/experiments/fine_tuning.typ

 our F-DistilBERT, and even more compared to the original BERT model.
 While the reason for this decrease lies again in the fact that the text encoder of S-SMKE is optimized for the alignment of text and images, and not for text-specific tasks, it certainly does not explain the performance on CoLA @cola, which is the lowest among all models (14.2).
-While we continously perform worse than FLAVA @flava, which again uses a text encoder with twice the number of layers of our text encoder, S-SMKE outperforms CLIP @clip in all tasks, with the exception of CoLA.
+While we continuously perform worse than FLAVA @flava, which again uses a text encoder with twice the number of layers of our text encoder, S-SMKE outperforms CLIP @clip in all tasks, with the exception of CoLA.
 A visually more appealing version of @s_smke_glue_results is shown when discussing all results in @discussion_of_results.